401(k) Calculator

 Estimate a financial independence target and the time to reach it using annual spending, invested balances, recurring contributions, and expected return.

-Project future savings growth with a starting balance, one or more monthly contributions, and an expected annual return.
+Project future value, total deposits, and growth for Roth IRA with a starting balance, monthly contributions, and expected return.

 What this calculator shows